Dany Heatley: Trade request (2009)

 Senators' fans were blindsided by the request, and across the league observers were both puzzled and angry.
 Sports writers across Canada criticized Heatley's behaviour, calling him a "brat", "pathetic", and "reprehensible".
 "I was surprised at it, but I understood it", Atlanta Thrashers' GM Don Waddell said of Heatley's desire to leave Atlanta in the aftermath of Dan Snyder's death.
-"This one, I really don't understand.
+Waddell did not see Heatley's request to leave Ottawa as reasonable, saying "This one, I really don't understand.
 He asked to get out (of Atlanta) and he went to a team that he obviously approved of and had some success.
 They went to the (2007 Stanley Cup) finals.
 What I can see is that he got a lot of support in Ottawa.
 I don't think (the trade request) says a lot of positive things on the surface...
 It sure doesn't show a good team attitude."
-Graham Snyder, father of Dan Snyder, played a significant role in helping Heatley avoid prison time after the crash that killed his son.
-He was confused by Heatley's decision to force a trade from Ottawa, saying "I'm surprised because he signed a long-term deal (with Ottawa) and was playing in a market that seemed to embrace him."
+An Atlanta Thrashers' employee cryptically told the Vancouver Sun "We know Dany very well.
+There is always a reason why these things happen."
+Graham Snyder, the father of Dan Snyder who played a significant role in helping Heatley avoid prison time after the crash that killed his son, was confused by Heatley's decision to force a trade from Ottawa, saying "I'm surprised because he signed a long-term deal (with Ottawa) and was playing in a market that seemed to embrace him."
 Snyder said there were "a lot of ways" Heatley could have dealt with the decision by Clouston to reduce his playing time and bump him down to the second power-play unit, rather than demanding a trade.
 "Certainly, (talking with Clouston) behind the scenes would be a lot more effective, and trying to work through it."
-An Atlanta Thrashers' employee cryptically told the Vancouver Sun "We know Dany very well.
-There is always a reason why these things happen."

 Tom Molloy, a close friend of the Heatley family, stoked the fires in Ottawa with a letter published in the Ottawa Citizen criticizing the widespread negative reaction to the trade request. "(Heatley's) mother is very upset.
 And the attacks are all personal stuff, about his character", Molloy lamented, adding that "Nobody mentions that this is a guy who gives up a month of his summer every year to play for Team Canada."
 Molloy went as far as to blame the Senators' organization for Heatley's decision, claiming "This is an organizational thing.
 If I was the owner of the Senators, I'd be calling my manager in and saying 'why don't guys want to play here anymore?'"